na-zhang/athena-cur-report/README.md

 ## CUR Automation Tool Guide
 ### Introduction
-This automation tool helps users for generating required CUR analysis report from Athena and sending via mail periodically.
+This automation tool helps users to generate required CUR analysis report from Athena and send it via mail periodically.
 It’s a python script running in Lambda, triggered by CloudWatch event regularly (daily, weekly etc.) defined by users.
-The Lambda function queries CUR data (query strings are defined in config.yml file), pulls report files (*.csv) to local path, converts and combines them to a single xlsx file, generate required graph, and send it to configured receipts via SES.
+The Lambda function queries CUR data (query strings are defined in config.yml file), pulls report files (*.csv) to local path, converts and combines them to a single xlsx report file, generates required graph, and sends the report to configured receipts via SES.
 Current sample is generating data transfer report in varies dimensions including:

     Inter_AZ_DT_MOM - Your month over month inter-AZ data transfer usage and change in the past three months